 Crippled by Outdated Legacy Systems

 A document management system implemented 20 years ago most likely needs an overhaul.
 Chances are it's slow, clunky, and not being used.
 Meanwhile, the company that has it is paying for it anyway.
 Stop this wasted cash hemorrhage by deep-sixing your legacy content management platform and upgrading to the latest cutting-edge technology.

 Ripcord's tech, for example, uses machine learning and artificial intelligence to 'learn' about client content patterns and trends.
 So the more data that's entered into it, the smarter it gets — and the more manual, repetitive work it can take over from already overtaxed human personnel.

 Sensitive Information Needs a Safe Home

-If you are in the finance industry and you are looking for a way to navigate through the sea of documentation you have, move beyond an outdated legacy system, and keep client information safe and secure in the process, Ripcord can help.
+If you're in the finance industry and are looking for a way to navigate through the sea of documentation you have, move beyond an outdated legacy system, and keep client information safe and secure in the process, Ripcord can help.

 Measure your digital maturity progress with Ripcord's checklist and then contact us to begin a discussion about where you want to go with your document management strategies and how we can help you get there.